fiverbeyond/In-Otter-Words/_posts/2025-3-23-halloween.md

 ### The Better Analogy

+At least there's one point in Mr. Buttazzoni's video that I agree with:

+"Although maybe it's a stretch to make this analogy, I do think it's always interesting and always important to see the parallels in our society."(2:20)

-So let's make this analogy fit a little better.
+Dang straight, Mr. Buttazzoni!
+With that end in mind, let's make this analogy fit a little better.
 Let's imagine a video where instead of adults taking candy, it is children (putting them on the same level of moral development as the intended recipients).
 Add to this scenario the stipulation that out-of-town children are explicitly allowed to take candy, by the homeowners (just like some states explicitly allow unauthorized immigrants access to social services).
 Now let's also say that these out-of-town children take a little less candy from the bowl than others (just like unauthorized immigrants use less in social services than citizens do).
 They don't prevent any other trick-or-treaters from getting their candy (just like offering services to these immigrants